dobtco/wintersmith-knowledge-base/contents/articles/screendoor/collaboration/permissions.md

 ### Permission levels in Screendoor

-- **Owner**: The creator of a project is labeled as the project owner, which has the same privileges as an administrator.
+- **Owner**: The creator of a project is labeled as the project owner, who has the same privileges as an administrator.
 The permissions of the project owner cannot be changed or removed.

 - **Administrator**: Administrators have all permissions, including the ability to invite new collaborators.